operator-framework/enhancements/enhancements/split-sdk-into-multiple-projects.md

 ### Non-Goals

 * We will not solve the downstream SDK in this enhancement.
-* We will not solve all of the items required for a 1.0 release
+* We will not solve all of the items required for a 1.0 release.
+* Defining when version bumps occur in each repo.

 ## Proposal